text-machine-lab/similarity-loss/README.md

   * Soft label loss:
     <img src="https://latex.codecogs.com/svg.latex?\mathcal{L}&space;=&space;-\sum_{i=1}^V&space;y_i^*log{p_i}" title="\mathcal{L} = -\sum_{i=1}^V y_i^*log{p_i}" />
     <img src="https://latex.codecogs.com/svg.latex?y_i^*&space;=&space;\begin{cases}\frac{\text{sim}(y_t,&space;y_i)}{\sum_{j=1}^N&space;\text{sim}(y_t,&space;y_j)},&space;&&space;y_i&space;\in&space;\text{top&space;N}&space;\\&space;0,&space;&&space;y_i&space;\not&space;\in&space;\text{top&space;N}&space;\end{cases}" title="y_i^* = \begin{cases}\frac{\text{sim}(y_t, y_i)}{\sum_{j=1}^N \text{sim}(y_t, y_j)}, & y_i \in \text{top N} \\ 0, & y_i \not \in \text{top N} \end{cases}" />
-* Weighted similarity loss is negative (please refer to the paper for mathematical details)
+* Weighted similarity loss is negative (please refer to the paper for details)
 * Soft label loss considers N nearest word neighbors, where N is a model parameter.
 The nomalization of the encoded true-label token can be switched off by passing the `normalization=False` to the loss constructor. if `N=1` than the loss is identical to regular cross entropy.
 If `N` is equal to the vocabulary size, the loss becomes the `WeightedCrossEntropyLoss`
 * If the vocabulary size is substantially large, consider pruning the vocabulary (such that the word-similarity matrix can fit in the memory).
 The `Vocabulary` class used in the autoencoder provides the `prune()` method.